otienojoseph/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 3-islower: Check if param is lowercase alpha
 - 4-isalpha: Check wether character is alphabet or not
 - 5-sign: Check sign of number and print it
+- 6-abs: Return absolute value of an integer